iotamudelta/rocmProfileData_pub/docs/perf_playbooks/stackframe-analysis.md

 ```
 showing a `hipMalloc` invocation from MIOpen setup during initialization tracking through PyTorch's native `aten` layer and generated code into the Python interpreter.

+For such hybrid workloads, a better stackframe analysis using `chickensnake` is discussed in [hybrid-stack-analysis](hybrid-stack-analysis.md).

 ### Summary
 Stackframe analysis helps to identify call chains in native code to the HIP API.
 With debug symbols present, full resolution through the native laye is possible.